 This IPPE course introduces students to more direct patient care activities in a variety of pharmacy disciplines.
 Under the direct supervision of a pharmacist preceptor or other healthcare professional, students will observe and be engaged in operations and workflow, patient and healthcare practitioner communications, patient counseling, legal and ethical situations, pharmacy calculations and medication use processes.
 Students may also participate in patient care activities such as medication therapy management and immunizations.
 Students are given more independence and responsibility in preparation for APPEs.
 The course also includes simulated practice experiences that mimic pharmacist-delivered patient care situations.
 The simulation lab occurs during the first week of the fall semester at the PC School of Pharmacy.
-Students are expected to be at the School for a full 40hour week; however, only the actual hours that constitute activities simulating patient care count toward IPPE hours.
-Potential practice sites during the fall semester rotation include hospitals, hospice centers, free medical clinics, doctors' offices, home infusion centers, nuclear pharmacies, ambulatory outpatient clinics, correctional facility pharmacies, veterinary hospitals, long-term care facilities, inpatient disability and special needs facilities and community pharmacies.
+Students are expected to be at the School for a full 40-hour week; however, only the actual hours that constitute activities simulating patient care count toward IPPE hours.
+Potential practice sites during the fall semester rotation include hospitals, hospice centers, free medical clinics, doctors' offices, home infusion centers, nuclear pharmacies, ambulatory outpatient clinics, correctional facility pharmacies.
 (Fall P3 year; 40 hours during the first week of the semester plus one 8-hour day per week x 6 weeks during the semester; pass/fail only)